Software Engineering: A Modern Approach

 5.7 Source Code Metrics

 However, monitoring a system’s design using source code metrics is not a common practice nowadays.
 One of the reasons is that several design properties, such as cohesion and coupling, involve a degree of subjectivity, making their measurement challenging.
-Additionally, the interpretation of metric values highly depends on contextual information.
+Additionally, the interpretation of metric values is highly dependent on contextual information.
 A specific result might be acceptable in one system but not in another system from a different domain.
-Even among the classes of a given system, the interpretation of metric values can vary considerably.
+Even among the classes within a given system, the interpretation of metric values can vary considerably.

 5.7.1 Size